monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 >💡 **Did you know:** Generative AI systems are flexible.
 They can be rolled into either  a **batch process** or an **API action**.
 AI-driven processes can read database entries, classify them, and save the new information back to the database.

+The implementation is straightforward.
+The AI model will be used to classify the articles into the given categories.
+The AI model will return a list of categories that it believes the article belongs to.
+This list will then be stored in the database.

 ## No need to hire new specialists

+Generative AI work can be performed by traditional web developers and software engineers.
+The code fits seamlessly into existing software built in Java, JavaScript, Python, etc. There are probably very few changes required to CI/CD pipelines or development processes.

 Previously, AI was only feasible for large corporations like Google and Facebook.
 This is because AI previously required data scientists and ML engineers to implement.
 However, this is no longer true.
 Generative AI makes the power of AI accessible to small and medium-sized companies.
 Now, any software development team can use AI, regardless of which programming language they are using.

-This is possible through API-based AI (for example, OpenAI GPT-3.5).
+This is possible through API-based AI (for example, OpenAI GPT-3.5 and Claude Instant) or through open source models that can run on consumer hardware or on a relatively inexpensive server (such as Mistral 7B).

-Acme's code is already making API calls, and so it can also take advantage of cheap industrial-grade AI.
+In our case, Acme's code is already making API calls, and so it can also take advantage of cheap industrial-grade AI like OpenAI GPT-3.5.

-## The classification batch process
+## The re-classification batch process

+> 📖 **What is Data classification?** Data Classification is a common task in software development.
+It involves taking a piece of data and assigning it to one or more categories.
+This is a common task in many industries, including news, e-commerce, and social media.

-The new system will be designed to be a simple batch process.
+The new re-classification system will be designed to be a simple batch process.
 It will read the articles from the database, and then use a Generative AI model to classify the articles into the given categories.
 The AI model will return a list of categories that it believes the article belongs to.
 This list will then be stored in the database.

-In traditional data science terms, this is a **Document Classification** task, which falls under the broader umbrella of Data Classification.
-Other tasks under the Data Classification umbrella include Named Entity Recognition (NER), Sentiment Analysis, and Intent Recognition.

 ```mermaid
 flowchart TD